 The Guggenheim Bilbao is one of several museums belonging to the Solomon R. Guggenheim Foundation and features permanent and visiting exhibits of works by Spanish and international artists.
 It is one of the largest museums in Spain and one of the most-visited tourist attractions in the country.

-There are a lot of things to see at Guggenheim Museum Bilbao; from Andy Warhol paintings and sculptures to installations and video art.
+There are many things to see at Guggenheim Museum Bilbao, from Andy Warhol paintings and sculptures to installations and video art.
 You could easily spend a whole day here and still not see everything at this mammoth museum!
-You can book the Guggenheim museum tour here.
+You can book the Guggenheim Museum tour here.